akash-1033/FIMoney/README.md

 ## ✨ Note

-We used AI assistance to help scaffold and design parts of the frontend UI, as the focus of this project was backend proficiency.
+I used AI assistance to help scaffold and design parts of the frontend UI, as the focus of this project was backend proficiency.

 ---